finspec/finspec-spec/documentation/schema_def_2.1(Release Candidate).md

 #### <a name="withObject"></a>With [Added in 2.1]

-The 'with' object contains a series of 'withtag' objects which are defined by one (and only one) of the objects listed below:
+The 'with' object contains a series of 'withtag' objects which are defined by one (and only one) of the blocks listed below:

-Field Name | Type | Description
+Block Name | Type | Description
 ---|:---:|---
 <a name="withSimpleValue">withSimpleValue</a> | [withSimpleValue](#withSimpleValueObject) | **Optional**<br/>Simple fixed value of the tag.
 <a name="withReferencedValue">withReferencedValue</a> | [withReferencedValue](#withReferencedValueObject) | **Optional**<br/> Defines where to get the value of the tag from.